Munduk Bali: Hiking, Waterfalls & Best Things To Do In Munduk

 Munduk, Bali is a misty mountain village in the north part of the island of Bali, and it’s surrounded by nice jungles and waterfalls for hiking.

 There are a lot of great things to do in Munduk, from rice terrace walks and waterfall hikes, to ancient temples, jungles with giant banyan trees, and the twin lakes of Tamblingan and Buyan.

 Some people visit Munduk on a day trip from other areas of Bali, Indonesia, but it’s even better if you stay a couple nights in one of the beautiful accommodations like Munduk Moding Plantation or Atres Sari Resort.

 This page will explain how to get to Munduk, where to stay, and what are some of the best things you can see and do in the area!

 Munduk is located in north Bali, 1.5 to 2 hours from touristy places in south Bali like Ubud, Sanur, Canggu and Kuta.

 The Munduk sights and hiking trails are a bit spread out over the area, so you’ll need transport if you plan to go exploring.

-The most popular way to get around short distances in Bali is by scooter, and you can book these online or rent from a hotel or street shop for about 80k IDR (~$5) per day.
+The most popular way to get around short distances in Bali is by scooter, and you can book these online or rent from a hotel or street shop.

 Most hotels will also be happy to provide a day driver + car if you need one, and tour companies typically include transport in their packages.